The Teachings of Buddha – Buddhism

 Buddha’s teachings help elevate a human’s mind to a level that is beyond measure.
-The teachings you learn, the training you give to your mind is surprising as you still exist in the human body but with the mental potential to see life clearly and without bias.
+The teachings you learn, and the training you give to your mind are surprising as you still exist in the human body. but with the mental potential to see life clearly and without bias.

 Training your brain to function in the best way is possible, but your mind needs to be at peace.
-The heart and mind need to work together to understand the realities of life and look at one’s suffering in a way that will help them achieve peace and without distraction.
+The heart and mind need to work together to understand the realities of life and look at one’s suffering in a way that will help one achieve peace without distraction.

 A long time back, a prince was born who was shielded from the world by his parents, who wanted to hide the pain of this world from him.
 As he grew, Siddhartha noticed that outside the palace, there were poor people who suffered.

-When he asked what this was, his servant replied, saying they are poor and have been suffering.
-Siddhartha felt such compassion about the suffering that made it his life’s mission to help those in need.
+When he asked what this was, his servant replied, saying they are poor and had been suffering.
+Siddhartha felt such compassion for the suffering that made it his life’s mission to help those in need.

 How Buddhism was born